-Cruise the Mediterranean in 2022 with Celebrity Cruises
+Cruise the Mediterranean with Celebrity Cruises

-Best of all, it’s easy to book yourself so you have complete control over your vacation!
+Best of all, it’s easy to book yourself, so you have complete control over your vacation!
 Before making your booking with the cruise line, be sure to check out our top tips for trouble-free cruise bookings.

-3 nights in Barcelona, 7-night Western Mediterranean Cruise and 2 nights in Rome
+3 nights in Barcelona, 7-night Western Mediterranean Cruise, and 2 nights in Rome

-3 nights in this great city is the perfect way to kick-start your Mediterranean cruise package from Barcelona to Rome.
+Three nights in this great city is the perfect way to kick-start your Mediterranean cruise package from Barcelona to Rome.

 Day 1: Arrive in Barcelona